Tennis star Ons Jabeur is joining the North Carolina Courage as a minority owner, the club announced Friday.

 “I am excited to join another championship-caliber club as it continues to make history,” the 2018 NFL MVP and 2020 Super Bowl MVP said in a statement.

 Naomi Osaka invested in the Courage in 2021.
 The 25-year-old tennis star is a four-time major singles champion and topped Forbes’ list of the highest-paid female athletes in the world with $51.1 million in earnings in 2022.
+Fellow tennis star Ons Jabeur joined Osaka as an investor in the Courage in August 2023.

 Former NBA point guard Tony Parker, who played for the San Antonio Spurs from 2001-18 and for the Charlotte Hornets from 2018-19, holds a minority stake in the Seattle-based club.